compsocialscience/summer-institute/2025/penn/apply.md

 Applicants must submit the following documents: (i) CV; (ii) 2-page, double-spaced statement of interest.

 **In order to be guaranteed full consideration, all application materials must be submitted by March 7, 2025, at 11:59 pm EST**.
-All application materials must be submitted through this [Google Form](https://forms.gle/32scNbDGGh3uWm8Y7) (form for this site not yet created).
+All application materials must be submitted through this [Google Form](https://forms.gle/32scNbDGGh3uWm8Y7).
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to [sicss.penn@gmail.com](sicss.penn@gmail.com).